Skip to main content

 Each Work Order breaks down into Sub Orders (SO-###) for specific modules or interfaces, and Atomic Tasks (T-###) scoped to 2-6 hours of testable work.

 This hierarchy is not bureaucratic ceremony.
 It is the minimum structure needed to ensure that when code is generated, it is generated with full context about why it exists, what constraints shape it, and how success is measured.
+For how this fits into ODIN's broader governance philosophy, see AI governance without the bureaucracy.

 How the Coding Hub Works